They met, by chance, on Michigan Avenue, the would-be World Series hero and the general manager of a title team 108 years in the making.

 This is the story of the ninth inning and the three small moments that, if altered ever so slightly, would have created an entirely different conversation on Michigan Avenue that winter day and at Progressive Field this week.

 The Leadoff Walk

-In the broadcast feed from the start of the ninth, interspersed with the images of Indians fans excitedly stirring in the stands, there is a shot of a sweating, stunned Albertin Chapman sitting in the Cubs dugout and a quick cut to Davis, whose heroic homer had tied the tilt at 6 mere minutes earlier.
+In the broadcast feed from the start of the ninth, interspersed with the images of Indians fans excitedly stirring in the stands, there is a shot of a sweating, stunned Aroldis Chapman sitting in the Cubs' dugout and a quick cut to Davis, whose heroic homer had tied the tilt at 6 mere minutes earlier.
 Davis is shown glancing into the heavens with the dazed expression of a man who can't believe what he just did.

 "Everybody on our side," Davis says now, "felt everything shift in our direction."

 Then, Cody Allen throws the first pitch of the ninth to David Ross.

 And it's a ball.